UniMath/agda-unimath/src/metric-spaces/equality-of-metric-spaces.lagda.md

     map-inv-equiv equiv-eq-isometric-equiv-Metric-Space'
 ```

-### The existence of invertibe isometries between metric spaces is torsorial
+### The existence of invertible isometries between metric spaces is torsorial

 ```agda
 module _